-The consultations were carried out in the village for construction of school on 24th of May 2021.
+The consultations were carried out in the village for rehabilitation of the electricity grids on 4th of May 2021.
 Due to the COVID-19 pandemic, it was unable to conduct a public consultation.
 Therefore, one on one interviews were conducted.
 Accordingly, a questionnaire was formatted to cover the key environmental and social aspects related to the subproject.